Back to Blog

 Common Patterns

-• An event triggers a Lambda function to resize the image.
+2. An event triggers a function to resize the image.

 Managing State

-• Databases: Serverless-friendly DBs like Neon (Postgres), PlanetScale (MySQL), or DynamoDB.
+• Databases: Use serverless friendly options like Neon or DynamoDB.

-• Redis: Upstash or Redis Cloud for caching and session management.
+• Redis: Use Upstash for caching and sessions.

 Cold Starts